• Skip to main content

 AWOL Academy was definitely guilty of this.

 Maybe AWOL operated out of Keala’s home and pictures were just removed for personal reasons, but yeah, you get the idea.
-There was definitely a lot of hype around AWOL Academy at the time.
+But there was definitely a lot of hype around AWOL Academy at the time.

 So what happened?